idoneam/Canary/README.md

     * `ServerID`: Your server ID.
     * `CommandPrefix`: What a message should begin with to be considered a command.
     * `BotName`: The name of your bot.
+* `[Emoji]`
     * `UpvoteEmoji`: The name of your upvote emoji (for the score function).
     * `DownvoteEmoji`: The name of your downvote emoji.
+    * `BannerVoteEmoji`: The name of the emoji that is used to vote on Banner of the Week Contests.
+* `[Roles]`
     * `ModeratorRole`: The name of the role that your moderators have (for functions like DMing users).
     * `DeveloperRole`: The name of the role that your developers have (for functions like restarting the bot).
 This could be the same role than moderator.
+    * `McgillianRole`: The name of the role that verified McGillians have.
+    * `HonoraryMcGillianRole`: The name of the role that Honorary McGillians (verified Non-McGillians) have.
+    * `BannerRemindersRole`: The name of the role that is pinged when a Banner of the Week Contest starts.
+    * `BannerWinnerRole`: The name of the role that is given to users that win a Banner of the Week Contest.
+    * `TrashTierBannerRole`: The name of the role that is given to users that are banned from submitting in Banner of the Week Contests.
+    * `NoFoodSpottingRole`: The name of the role assigned to abusers of the foodspotting command that will prevent them from using it.
+* `[Channels]`
-    * `ReceptionChannelID`: The ID of a channel that will receive messages sent to the bot through the `answer` command (and where messages sent by mods to users with the `dm` command will be logged)
+    * `ReceptionChannel`: The name of the channel that will receive messages sent to the bot through the `answer` command (and where messages sent by mods to users with the `dm` command will be logged)
+    * `BannerOfTheWeekChannel`: The name of the channel where winning submissions for Banner of the Week Contests are sent.
+    * `BannerSubmissionsChannel`: The name of the channel where submissions for Banner of the Week Contests are sent.
+This is where users vote.
+    * `BannerConvertedChannel`: The name of the channel where the converted submissions for Banner of the Week Contests are sent.
+This is where the bot will fetch the winning banner.
+    * `FoodSpottingChannel`: The name of the channel where foodspotting posts are sent.
+    * `MetroStatusChannel`: The name of the channel where metro status alerts are sent.
+    * `BotsChannel`: The name of the channel for bot spamming.
 * `[Meta]`
     * `Repository`: The HTTPS remote for this repository, used by the `update` command as the remote when pulling.
 * `[Logging]`